kripod/glaze/packages/glaze/README.md

    });
    ```

+   _Keeping the runtime as small as possible, only a few tokens (`breakpoints`, `shorthands` and `aliases`) are embedded into production JavaScript bundles.
+Other values can only be accessed exclusively for styling, as shown later._

 2. Apply the theme through `ThemeProvider`:

-   > 📝 A [Gatsby plugin](https://www.npmjs.com/package/gatsby-plugin-glaze) is available for this task.
+   > 📝 The [Gatsby plugin for glaze](https://www.npmjs.com/package/gatsby-plugin-glaze) does this unobtrusively.

    ```jsx
    import { ThemeProvider } from 'glaze';